-- 21.1 The School uses CCTV in locations around the site. - 21.1.1 protect the School buildings and their assets. - 21.1.2 increase personal safety and reduce the fear of crime. - 21.1.3 support the Police in a bid to deter and detect crime. - 21.1.4 assist in identifying, apprehending and prosecuting offenders. - 21.1.5 provide evidence for the School to use in its internal investigations and / or disciplinary processes in the event of behaviour by staff, pupils or other visitors on the site which breaches or is alleged to breach the School's policies. - 21.1.6 protect members of the community, public and private property; and assist in managing the School. - 21.2 Please refer to the School's CCTV policy/code of practice for more information.
+- The school uses CCTV in locations around the site.
+This is to: - 21.1.1 protect the school buildings and their assets.

+- 21.1.2 increase personal safety and reduce the fear of crime. - 21.1.3 support the Police in a bid to deter and detect crime. - 21.1.4 assist in identifying, apprehending, and prosecuting offenders. - 21.1.5 provide evidence for the school to use in its internal investigations and / or disciplinary processes in the event of behaviour by staff, pupils or other visitors on the site which breaches or is alleged to breach the school's policies. - 21.1.6 protect members of the community, public and private property; and - 21.1.7 assist in managing the school]. - 21.2 Please refer to the school's CCTV policy/code of practice for more information.
 Add Link]

-22. [Walkie Talkies
+22. Walkie Talkies

-- The School recognises the importance of using Walkie Talkies as a method of communication on the site to ensure that children and staff are kept safe at all times.
-Reasons for using Walkie Talkies are: - 22.1.1 to contact staff generally when they frequently move from room to room during the day. - 22.1.2 to contact support staff who are rarely to be found at their desks caretakers and maintenance staff. - 22.1.3 to allow caretakers, security staff and grounds staff to stay in touch around the site. - 22.1.4 to summon First-Aid qualified staff in the event of a mishap, and to allow staff on duty outside to summon help whenever needed. - 22.1.5 to manage behaviour incidents, and to alert staff to attend an incident if required. - 22.1.6 for special events such as Sports Days, school fetes, open days, concerts, school plays, etc. - 22.2 Staff should be aware that when communicating information over a radio network via a Walkie Talkie, it is possible that anyone in the vicinity who is using the same network may be able to overhear conversations.
-It is important that appropriate controls are in place to prevent individuals without the correct authorisation intentionally or accidentally gaining access to personal information. - 22.3 To minimise the risk of unauthorised access to any information that is communicated via Walkie Talkies, staff must ensure that: - 22.3.1 under no circumstances must any personal information be communicated which could enable an individual to be identified e.g., use only first name or initials when referring to named persons. - 22.3.2 the language used during communications is professional, and that no abusive or inappropriate language is used. - 22.3.3 in the event of theft or loss of the equipment, they inform the School's Data Protection team immediately; and - 22.3.4 they have completed and understood the appropriate Data Protection and Security training.
+- The school recognises the importance of using Walkie Talkies as a method of communication on the site to ensure that children and staff are kept safe at all times.
+Reasons for using Walkie Talkies are: - 22.1.1 to contact staff generally when they frequently move from room to room during the day. - 22.1.2 to contact support staff who are rarely to be found at their desks people like I.C.T. technicians, laboratory assistants, caretakers, and maintenance staff. - 22.1.3 to allow caretakers, security staff and grounds staff to stay in touch around the site. - 22.1.4 to summon First-Aid qualified staff in the event of a mishap, and to allow staff on duty outside to summon help whenever needed. - 22.1.5 to manage behaviour incidents, and to alert staff to attend an incident if required. - 22.1.6 for special events such as Sports Days, school fetes, open days, concerts, school plays, etc.; and - 22.2 Staff should be aware that when communicating information over a radio network via a Walkie Talkie, it is possible that anyone in the vicinity who is using the same network may be able to overhear conversations.
+It is important that appropriate controls are in place to prevent individuals without the correct authorisation intentionally or accidentally gaining access to personal information. - To minimise the risk of unauthorised access to any information that is communicated via Walkie Talkies, staff must ensure that: - 22.3.1 under no circumstances must any personal information be communicated which could enable an individual to be identified e.g., use only first name or initials when referring to named persons. - 22.3.2 the language used during communications is professional, and that no abusive or inappropriate language is used. - 22.3.3 in the event of theft or loss of the equipment, they inform the [School/ Academy]'s Data Protection team immediately; and

+22.3.4 they have completed and understood the appropriate Data Protection and Security training.